rosariorussell/portfolio/content/portfolio/javascripter.md

 title: "JavaScripter"
 date: 2018-07-20
 featured: true
-description: "JavaScripter is a compilation of notes during my journey from novice to full stack developer"
+description: "My collection of software engineering notes published for the benefit of my students at University of Miami's coding bootcamp.
+It has over 140 stars on Github!"
-image: "/img/portfolio/js.png"
+image: "/img/portfolio/js.PNG"
 link: "http://www.javascripter.org"
 weight: 200

 ---

-JavaScripter is a compilation of notes during my journey from novice to full stack developer.
+<b>My collection of software engineering notes published for the benefit of my students at University of Miami's coding bootcamp.
+It has over 140 stars on Github!</b>

 - Computer Science Basics
 - Languages (JavaScript & Python)